Create a

 Creating a strong relationship between the new hire and direct supervisor is critical to success in new hire satisfaction, retention, speed to competency, and ultimately, performance and productivity.
 Gallup found that when a manager took an active role in the onboarding process, new hires were 3.4 times more likely to see the process as successful.
 Managers should be trained and required (through tracking and new hire survey feedback) to perform three essential onboarding activities:

-- Establish regular check-ins with the employee.
-Schedule weekly check-ins to create two-way sharing to understand where the individual is doing well or struggling in their first months on the job.
-Frequent feedback, coaching, and suggestions for resources, people, and developmental opportunities can enable a smoother transition.
-Recognition of the need for course corrections, clarification of job requirements and expectations, and proper methods and tools can create early successes and more confidence in the new hires.
+• Establish regular check-ins with the employee.
+Schedule weekly check-ins to foster two-way communication and understand where the individual is doing well or struggling in their first months on the job.
+Frequent feedback, coaching, and suggestions on resources, people, and developmental opportunities can help ensure a smoother transition.
+Recognition of the need for course corrections, clarification of job requirements and expectations, and the proper use of methods and tools can lead to early successes and greater confidence among new hires.

 5. Formalize a new hire development plan